Self-evidence: Moral propositions

 A famous claim of the self-evidence of a moral truth is in the United States Declaration of Independence, which states, "We hold these Truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness."; philosophically, these propositions' self-evidence is debatable.

 Mathematics

-In mathematics, self-evident means that it needs no proof because the proof is as easy as the statement.
-For example, any even number is divisible by 2.
-This statement is self-evident.
+In mathematics, self-evident refers to statements that need no proof.
+Sometimes axioms are described as self-evident.
+Other statements are self-evident because the statement is a proof for itself..